How Developers Engineer Test Cases: An Observational Study

 \item \textbf{Strategy 3: Ad-hoc (or mixed).} In this strategy, participants leverage the documentation, the source code of the program under test, and the mental model they build out of both sources, to engineer test cases.
 Participants do not clearly stick with a single source of information as main source, and may resort back to both at any given time.
 This strategy was applied by P7, P8, P10, and P13.

 \end{itemize}

-The three different strategies can also be observed in the timeline of codes that we have for each participant, which we show in Table~\ref{tab:events-strategy}.
-We can see that participants that are guided by the documentation (strategy 1) indeed make little use of the source code (i.e., few to no yellow events).
-Most of the tests come from the mental model (red events) that they build from the documentation (blue events).
-P5 is the only participant that somewhat pays attention to the source code, but more at the end of the task (the yellow event in the middle of the task is because P5 made use of the debugger).
-On the other hand, participants that are guided by source code (strategy 2) intensively rely on it to engineer test cases (many yellow blocks).
-Finally, developers that follow an ad-hoc method (strategy 3) have a more mixed approach, varying between the documentation, source code, and their mental models.
+\tsetwo{We can see that participants that are guided by the documentation (strategy 1) indeed make little use of the source code (i.e., few to no dark blue events).
+Most of the tests come from the mental model (light blue events) that they build from the documentation (red events).
+P5 is the only participant that somewhat pays attention to the source code, but more at the end of the task (the dark blue event in the middle of the task is because P5 made use of the debugger).}

+\tsetwo{On the other hand, participants that are guided by source code (strategy 2) intensively rely on it to engineer test cases (many dark blue blocks).} Finally, developers that follow an ad-hoc method (strategy 3) have a more mixed approach, varying between the documentation, source code, and their mental models.
 Interestingly, we note that all developers, regardless of their strategy, leverage the documentation at the beginning of the task as to build an initial understanding of the problem.